chavan-shivam/python-beginner-projects/README.md

 # python-beginner-projects
-Projects to learn python and apply learned cncepets
+Projects to learn python and apply learned concepts